 |Cosfly Air Conditioner Cover||Air vents to prevent moisture buildupProtection from rain, snow, dirt, sun damage, debris, and hail stormsAnti-wind design – drawstring hems allow protection against winds||$29.99||4.75|

 |Duck Air Conditioner Cover||Water-proof, breathable fabricOffers protection against UV rays2-year warranty||$22||4.7|

 |Kylinlucky Air Conditioner Cover||Water-resistant fabricProtection from rain, sun damage, snow, debris buildup, and leaves||$26.99||4.7|

 |Mesh Air Conditioner Cover||The PVC-coated mesh material provides airflowProtects against dirt and moistureLight-weight material||$29.99||4.7|

 |Classic Ravenna Water-Resistant Air Conditioner||Water-resistant and UV stabilized outer coatingAir vents for ventilation||$38||4.7|

 Choosing whether to cover or not highly depends on where you live.
-If you live in a climate where the temperature falls below freezing points, it is best to opt for an AC cover to provide your AC’s outer unit with shelter from extreme conditions.
-If you live in an area where air conditioning is required for most of the year, there is really no need for an air conditioner cover except if you find the outdoor unit unsightly.
-Furthermore, it also depends on your model.
+For example, if you live in a climate where the temperature falls below freezing points, it is best to opt for an air conditioner cover for winter.
+On the other hand, if you live in an area where air conditioning is required for most of the year, there is really no need for an air conditioner cover except if you find the outdoor unit unsightly.
+Further, it also depends on your model.
 The quality of the materials used in newer models makes it unnecessary to put on an air conditioner cover in the off-season.
-Moreover, keep in mind that excessive snow and moisture buildup can be damaging to the coils over time, no matter how durable your unit is.
+But keep in mind that excessive snow and moisture buildup can damage the coils over time, no matter how durable your unit is.